trezzuri/erpnext-docs/docs/en/accounts/budgeting.md

 **Budgeting is a financial plan that helps controlling Company expenses.**

-In ERPNext, you can set and manage budgets against a Cost Center or a Project.
+In SOMA, you can set and manage budgets against a Cost Center or a Project.
 This is useful in controlling your expenses.
 With version 12, you can also create separate [Accounting Dimensions](/docs/en/accounts/accounting-dimensions) to tag transactions with different fields.

-For example, if you are doing online sales, you can set a budget for search advertisements and configure ERPNext to stop or warn you from overspending beyond a set budget.
+For example, if you are doing online sales, you can set a budget for search advertisements and configure SOMA to stop or warn you from overspending beyond a set budget.

 Budgets are also great for planning purposes.
 When you are making plans for the next Financial Year, you would typically target a revenue based on which you would set your expenses.
 Setting a budget will ensure that your expenses do not get out of hand at any point.